Alkanet | A Flower of Prayer Blooming in the Monastic Gardens of Medieval Europe

 Fertilizer

-Minimal feeding is sufficient.
-Apply a slow-release fertilizer at planting, and a light additional feed once or twice in the growing season.
+Minimal feeding is enough.
+Apply a slow-release fertilizer at planting and top-dress once or twice during the growing season.

 Pruning